gajus/slonik/README.md

 const country = await connection.one(countryQuery);

-console.log(country.cod) // ts error: Property 'cod' does not exist on type 'Country'.
-Did you mean 'code'?
+// ts error: Property 'cod' does not exist on type 'Country'.
+Did you mean 'code'? console.log(country.cod);
 ```

 It is recommended to give a generic type to the `sql` tag itself, rather than the query method, since each query method uses generic types slightly differently: